Andrew Benintendi Preview, Player Props: White Sox vs. Royals

-Andrew Benintendi -- .205 average over his past 10 games -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.
+On Tuesday, Andrew Benintendi (batting .205 in his past 10 games) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Tigers.
+He had a one-hit performance in his last game (1-for-4) against the Tigers.

 Andrew Benintendi Game Info & Props vs. the Royals